bonfire-networks/linkify/README.md

 ## License

-Copyright © 2017 E-MetroTel
+Copyright © 2017-2018 E-MetroTel

-Copyright © 2019-2020 Pleroma Authors
+Copyright © 2019-2022 Pleroma Authors

-The source is released under the MIT License.
+SPDX-License-Identifier: MIT AND CC0-1.0

-Check [LICENSE](LICENSE) for more information.
+Check [REUSE Specification](https://reuse.software/spec/) on how to get more information.